CLARKTRY/ccworkshops/README.md

 In doing so, we are hosting a series of virtual workshops that will bring together local Palestinians and advocates from around the world to co-create solutions with prototyping stages embedded into our workshops.

 More precisely, we adopt the 5-stage design thinking process:
-- Stage 1: **Empathize** — research your users' needs
+- Stage 1: **Empathize** and research your users' needs
-- Stage 2: **Define** — Clear problem statement defining users' needs and problems
+- Stage 2: **Define** clear problem statement defining users' needs and problems
-- Stage 3: **Ideate** — Challenge assumptions and generate ideas through faciliated interactive sessions with workshop participants
+- Stage 3: **Ideate** by challenging assumptions and generating ideas through faciliated interactive sessions with other workshop participants
-- Stage 4: **Prototype** — Create adnd refine proposed solutions
+- Stage 4: **Prototype** to create and refine proposed solutions
-- Stage 5: **Test** — Try out proposed solutions
+- Stage 5: **Test** to try out proposed solutions

 **Suggestions/ questions?** Please email us at *ccw4gaza _at_ gmail.com* .